 The planner is where all upcoming, published, under review, rejected, failed, and missed review posts are shown in either list view or calendar view.
 Switch between views to better view your posts or edit them in the list.

-Currently still in beta, this section is useful for examining the strength of websites and Facebook pages (more options to be included later).
-The Facebook insights give you an idea of what kind of content works best for a Facebook page.
-The best posting times, changes in ‘Fan’ engagement, most engaging posts, and other metrics are also included.
+Discover the best posting times, changes in ‘fan’ engagement, what are the most engaging posts, and other metrics.
 If you want to see how your Facebook page or a competitor’s Facebook page is doing, this is a good place to start.

 Non-English speakers rejoice!
 ContentStudio works in French, Dutch, German, Spanish, Turkish, Polish, Italian, Portuguese, Swedish, Albanian, Danish, Serbian, Hungarian, Russian, Indonesian, Thai, and Hindi.
 Plenty to choose from, including some lesser targeted languages.